cloud-gov/hhs-acf-uc-api/README.md

     rake db:create:all

+The underlying database is ported from oracle and for demonstration purposes we are using postgres.
+It uses schemas :(.
+To properly setup the database, you need to import from a dump.
+The project has a schema checked in, but it cannot be used to setup the database because of the schema path usage.

+    # development database
+    psql -f ../hhs.pgdump hhs-acf-uc-api_development # or path to your dump psql hhs-acf-uc-api_development
+    set search_path=uacportal,uac_health

+    # test database
+    psql -f ../hhs.pgdump hhs-acf-uc-api_test # or path to your dump psql hhs-acf-uc-api_test
+    set search_path=uacportal,uac_health

 ## Rails API only
 This app was created with a flag to indicate that it is API only.
 View layers and other parts of Rails are not installed to have a lighter,